mahalichev/math-problems-site/README.md

 * View statistics and history of answers to tasks.

 🧑‍🏫 Teacher:
-* Creating classes and inviting students to them;
+* Create classes and invite students to them;
-* Creating homework for the class;
+* Create homework for the class;
 * View student progress;

 👨‍💻 Administrator:
 * View actions performed on the site.